Frequently Asked Questions

 What is the accommodation on the treks?

 Usually in the summer we camp, normally by a stream or river, in tents or bivouac.
 On many treks we also stay for at least one night in a Berber house (gite) or mountain refuge.

 Is accommodation in Marrakech included?

 We do not automatically include accommodation in Marrakech as part of the package.
 Please see our Accommodation section for recommended accommodation in Marrakech.
 It is best for clients to book their accommodation in Marrakech themselves as they can choose the room(s) and the price(s).
 We do include transport to and from Marrakech in our itineraries.We can also recommend and arrange accommodation in other areas – mountain villages, coastal resorts and desert areas.
 Accommodation in Imlil (if required) and during the trek is usually included in the price for the trek.

 Most of the inhabitants of the Atlas region are Berber.
 They speak Berber and Arabic, and many speak French.
 Depending on your language we will try to provide an English, French or Spanish speaking guide.
 Most of our guides are fluent in several languages.

 What do we need to bring?

 This list is for guidance only: not all the items are required for every trek and in all seasons.
+For Day Excursions trainers or walking shoes and fleece or anorak will usually suffice.
+Sleeping bags are not usually needed unless camping.
 If in doubt as to what to bring contact Ahmed once your trek is confirmed.